Belarus Protests Grow As Russia Warns Germany, France Not To Interfere

 On its western side, Belarus borders Poland, Lithuania and Latvia – all three NATO members who have expressed concern about the deteriorating situation next door.

-Last week, Poland called for a European Union summit on Belarus and in an interview, Lithuania's finance minister said doing nothing about the "lamentable" situation in Belarus is "not an option."
+Last week, Poland called for a European Union summit on Belarus, and in an interview, Lithuania's finance minister said doing nothing about the "lamentable" situation in Belarus is "not an option."
 Latvia's parliament approved a statement on Tuesday calling for new, internationally monitored elections in Belarus.

 NPR's Lucian Kim in Moscow contributed to this report.